Prehistory of Brittany: Iron Age

 A variety of tribes are mentioned in Roman sources, like the Veneti, Armoricani, Osismii, Namnetes and Coriosolites.
-Strabo and Poseidonius describe the Armoricani as belonging to the Belgae.
+Strabo and Poseidonius described the Armoricani as belonging to the Belgae.

-Armorican gold coins have been widely exported and are even found in the Rhineland.
+Armorican gold coins were widely exported and have been found in the Rhineland.

 Salterns are widespread in Northern Armorica, for example at Trégor, Ebihens and Enez Vihan near Pleumeur-Bodou (Côtes-d'Armor) and the island of Yoc'h near Landuvez (Finistère) of late La Tène date.

 An estimated 40–55 kg of salt per oven were produced at Ebihens.
 Each oven was about 2 m long.
 The site dates to the end of the early La Tène or the middle La Tène period.
 Numerous briquetage-remains have been found.
 At Tregor, boudins de Calage (hand-bricks) were the typical form of briquetage, between 2,5 and 15 cm long and with a diameter between 4–7 cm.

 At the salterns at Landrellec and Enez Vihan at Pleumeur-Bodou the remains of rectangular ovens have been excavated that are 2,5–3 m long and ca. 1 m wide and constructed of stones and clay.

 On the Gulf of Morbihan about 50 salterns have been found so far, mainly dating to the final La Téne period.